First new-build West-End venue in 50 years enjoys ‘glorious’ opening night - NewsBreak

 “But at the end of the day it doesn’t matter what I think, we will be judged by the public.

-It’s exciting to be open but we have to earn our place among all these great buildings.
+It’s exciting to be open but we have to earn our place among all these great buildings.@sohoplace owner, Nica Burns

 Ms Burns said that @sohoplace was built to “offer something different and different possibilities” amid the grandeur and history of the West End.